addu390/addu390.github.io/_posts/2026-02-21-flink-internals.md

 <p>There are three notions of time:</p>

 <ul>
-<li><p>Event Time: The timestamp embedded in the event itself, representing when the event actually occurred.
+<li><p>Event Time (most common): The timestamp embedded in the event itself, representing when the event actually occurred.
 A sensor reading generated at <code>14:00:03</code> carries that timestamp regardless of when Flink processes it.</p></li>
 <li><p>Processing Time: The wall clock of the machine running the operator at the moment it processes the event.
 Simple and fast, but non-deterministic.
 The same data replayed at a different speed produces different results.</p></li>
-<li><p>Ingestion Time: The timestamp assigned when the event enters Flink.
+<li><p>Ingestion Time (least common/discouraged): The timestamp assigned when the event enters Flink.
 More stable than processing time, but still does not reflect actual event occurrence.</p></li>
 </ul>

 <img class="center-image-0 center-image-90" src="./assets/posts/flink/flink-times.svg">